ARCS84/digit_guesser/README.md

-# digit_guesser
+# Digit Guesser
-Detects a single digit in an image
+Detects a single digit in a 28&times;28 B&W image.